Writing a macOS Finder "action" extension with Swift 6 concurrency

 // directory to use to write your output files/folders to.

-// (it's super weird because we don't tell it anything about the action we're currently
+// It's super weird because we don't tell it anything about the action we're currently

-// responding to, and the directory it creates is accessible to our code, but otherwise
+// responding to, and the directory it creates is accessible only by our code - the user can't

-// not - the user can't go into this directory, nor can root).
+// go into this directory, nor can root.

 let itemReplacementDirectory = try FileManager.default.url(for: .itemReplacementDirectory,